aerickson/tf_authoritative_scanner/README.md

 ### Authoritative Resource Exceptions

-If you want to allow a specific usage of an authorized resource, add a comment line with `terraform_authoritative_scanner_ok` before the line or inline and `tfas` won't alert on it.
+If you want to allow a specific usage of an authorized resource, add a comment with `terraform_authoritative_scanner_ok` and `tfas` won't alert on it.
+The comment can be on the line before the authoritative resource or inline.

 ```bash
     # terraform_authoritative_scanner_ok